Also Called: Red Drum, Red Bass, Spot Tail, Channel Bass, Tropical Sea Bass

 Bait: The Redfish will respond to a hook baited with its natural food supply - Shrimp, crab, minnows, etc. Approach: The closer to the natural and artificial objects they congregate around (e.g. sea grass, fallen trees, dock or bridge supports, etc.), the better.
 If your hook doesn’t get caught from time to time, you’re not close enough when Redfish fishing.
 Tackle: Hilton Head Fishing Charters will provide all the tackle and gear you will need to ensure a successful and productive experience targeting Redfish.

-Private fishing charters for all ages and skill levels.
+Private Hilton Head fishing charters for families, friends, and anglers of all skill levels.